Advertiser Disclosure

 You can use the platform to buy and sell Uniswap (UNI) and 16 other coins, including Polkadot, Cardano, Bitcoin, Ethereum, USD Coin, and more.

 Funding: Interac e-Transfer, credit card, bank draft, bank wire, and debit card.
-CoinSmart is also available in several countries in Europe, and it supports funding via SEPA, bank wire, bank draft, credit and debit cards in these markets.
+CoinSmart is also available in several European countries, and it supports funding via SEPA, bank wire, bank draft, credit and debit cards in these markets.

 Fees: The trading fee is 0.20% when you buy crypto using Canadian dollars.